-Any prime-boost mix of injected or spray flu vaccine shields toddlersAugust 16th, 2011 in Diseases, Conditions, Syndromes /
+Any prime-boost mix of injected or spray flu vaccine shields toddlersAugust 16, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 Children younger than 3 years old receive the same protective antibody response from the recommended two doses of licensed seasonal influenza vaccines regardless of whether the two doses are injected by needle, inhaled through a nasal spray or provided through one dose of each in any order, according to researchers funded by the National Institutes of Health.
 Doctors usually give young children two matching vaccines, and one goal of the study was to determine whether giving two different types of vaccines works just as well.